 Medications known as bisphosphonates and monoclonal antibodies can help to relieve bone pain.
 They can also strengthen your bones and reduce the risk of fractures.

-Radiotherapy is very good for treating bone pain due to metastatic cancer.
+Radiotherapy is very good for treating bone pain caused by metastatic cancer.
 The treatment kills off the cancer cells and can be given as a single dose or divided over a few days.
 It can take 2‒3 weeks to work.
 Sometimes it can cause a flare-up of pain for a few days after treatment.

 Metastatic cancer in the bones or cancer that affects your bones, such as multiple myeloma, can make your bones weaker and more likely to break (fracture).

-Some treatments can also lead to bone loss (osteopenia) or bone thinning (osteoporosis).
+Some treatments can also lead to bone loss conditions osteopenia or osteoporosis.
 These include: